composable-com/composable-ui/docs/docs/build_and_deploy/deploy_aws.md

 # Deploy to AWS Amplify

-This guide covers how to deploy Composable UI to AWS Amplify
+This guide covers how to deploy Composable UI to AWS Amplify.

 ##  Prerequisites